Bulky Uterus – Symptoms, Causes and Treatment

 - Breasts may feel abnormally tender

-- Constipation, and in some cases, an urge to urinate, frequently
+- Constipation and, in some cases, an urge to urinate, frequently

 - The skin can become pale